-Located at 255 McCaul Street, the Exam Centre is where you will be taking many of your midterms and final exams.
-The Exam Centre has rooms for both larger and smaller classes, so you may find yourself taking exams with your entire section at the same time or with 30-40 students.
+Located at 255 McCaul Street, the Exam Centre is where you’ll take many of your midterms and final exams.
+The Exam Centre has rooms for both larger and smaller classes, so you may find yourself taking exams with your entire section or with 30-40 students.

 During Exams

 Expect strict rules inside.
-You will be asked for photo ID.
+You’ll be asked to show your T-Card; always have this with you.
 Phones and smart watches off, bags at the front, and no talking.
-The seating is usually not assigned, so you can grab any seat you like.
+The seating is usually not assigned, so grab any seat you like.
 The invigilators are there to make sure everything runs smoothly, so listen to their instructions.
-Often the exam will be invigilated by the Professor(s) and TA(s) of the course itself, but this is not guaranteed.
+Often the exam will be invigilated by the course teaching team, but this is not guaranteed.

-If you need accommodations, make sure you are registered with Accessibility Services well beforehand to allow enough time to process your request.
+If you need accommodations, make sure you’re registered with Accessibility Services well beforehand to allow enough time to process your request—check their website for deadlines!
 Accessibility Services works with Accommodated Testing Services (ATS) to administer and coordinate accommodated quizzes, term tests and exams for registered students.

 Tips

-Bring all the stationery you will need – pens, pencils, erasers, refills/extras, and an approved calculator (if allowed).
-Some Professors will only allow you to use a clear case for carrying your stationaries.
+Bring all the stationery you’ll need – pens, pencils, erasers, refills/extras, and an approved calculator (if allowed).
+Some professors will only allow you to use a clear case for carrying your stationery.

 Make sure to bring water, ideally in a clear bottle.
 For longer exams, you may be allowed to keep a snack on your table as well.